Manishearth/gstreamer-presentation/talk.md

 ♫

 The basic building block of servo-media is the "Block".
 This is a single render quantum of audio, that is, 128 sample-frames of multichannel audio.
 We have some optimizations here -- silent blocks take up no memory, and blocks with the same content in each channel don't need to repeat the content.
-Outside code doesn't usually need to see this optimization and can request per-channel views of the data.
+Outside code doesn't usually need to see this optimization and can request per-channel views of the data regardless of representation.

 §§